fleetdm/fleet/orbit/README.md

 Additionally, Orbit aims to tackle problems out of scope for Launcher:

 - Configure updates via release channels, providing more granular control over agent versioning.
+- Manage osquery startup flags from a remote (Fleet) server.
 - Support for deploying and updating osquery extensions (🔜).
-- Manage osquery versions and startup flags from a remote (Fleet) server (🔜).
+- Manage osquery versions from a remote (Fleet) server (🔜).
 - Further control of osquery performance via cgroups (🔜).

 ### Is Orbit Free?